 When AM allows a request it can include the following types of response attributes in the entitlement:

 • Subject response attributes: Any LDAP user attribute configured for the identity store where AM looks up the user's profile.
-For more information, refer to Identity stores in AM's Setup guide.
+Learn more from Identity stores in AM's Setup guide.

 The agent adds the listed attributes to the response.